systemjs/systemjs/docs/import-maps.md

 This means module specifiers like `"lodash"` can be mapped to exact URLs for loading.

-> Note the package name maps specification is still under active development and as such this implementation will be subject to change.
+> Note the import maps specification is still under active development and as such this implementation will be subject to change.

 ### Loading Import Maps